Truly a hiker's paradise, thousands of trails wind their way between

 challenging, multi-day trails available in this mountainous wonderland.

-- Trek the first part of the Alta Via N.1 – one of the famous High Routes of the Dolomites!
+- Trek the second part of the Alta Via N.1 – one of the famous High Routes of the Dolomites!

-- Hike hut-to-hut for 4 days and enjoy the atmosphere of a different mountain rifugio each night
+- Hike hut-to-hut and enjoy the atmosphere of a different mountain rifugio each night

 - Short on time?
 This is the ultimate quick getaway for hikers looking for a classic route and a great experience in the Dolomites